EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

 1. BUILD A NEW REPOSITORY AND START WORKING FROM SCRATCH (BY REMOTING)

-    **STEP 1** : CREATE A NEW REPOSITORY ON YOUR GITHUB WEBSITE AND COPY THE URL
+    `STEP 1` : CREATE A NEW REPOSITORY ON YOUR GITHUB WEBSITE AND COPY THE URL

-    **STEP 2** : CREATES an empty git repository
+    `STEP 2` : CREATES an empty git repository

         $ git init

-    **STEP 3** : WRITE YOUR PIECE OF CODE
+    `STEP 3` : WRITE YOUR PIECE OF CODE

-    **STEP 4** : a commit is needed to push any files to github
+    `STEP 4` : a commit is needed to push any files to github

         $ git commit -a -m "first commit"

-    **STEP 5** : CREATES a new REMOTE DESTINATION for the github repository
+    `STEP 5` : CREATES a new REMOTE DESTINATION for the github repository

         $ git remote add origin <copied url>

-    LOGS out the REMOTE URL if any
+    `STEP 6` : LOGS out the REMOTE URL if any

         $ git remote -v

-    **STEP 6** :   PUSHES the last commited code to github
+    `STEP 7` :   PUSHES the last commited code to github

         $ git push -u origin branchname

-    p.s. the -u is like a setting the origin remote and master branch as a default so that we can use just
+    *(p.s. the -u is like a setting the origin remote and master branch as a default so that we can use just this in futur)*

         $ git push

-    in future.

  2. BUILD A NEW REPOSITORY AND START WORKING FROM SCRATCH (BY CLONING)

-    **STEP 1** : CREATE A NEW REPOSITORY ON YOUR GITHUB WEBSITE AND COPY THE URL
+    `STEP 1` : CREATE A NEW REPOSITORY ON YOUR GITHUB WEBSITE AND COPY THE URL

-    **STEP 2** : CLONES as well as automatically sets the REMOTE DESTINATION
+    `STEP 2` : CLONES as well as automatically sets the REMOTE DESTINATION

         $ git clone <copied url>

-    **STEP 3** : WRITE YOUR PIECE OF CODE
+    `STEP 3` : WRITE YOUR PIECE OF CODE

-    **STEP 4** : a commit is needed to push any files to github
+    `STEP 4` : a commit is needed to push any files to github

         $  git commit -a -m "first commit"

-    **STEP 5** : PUSHES the last commited code to github
+    `STEP 5` : PUSHES the last commited code to github

         $ git push -u origin branchname

-    p.s. the -u is like a setting the origin remote and master branch as a default so that we can use just
+    *(p.s. the -u is like a setting the origin remote and master branch as a default so that we can use just this in future)*

         $ git push

-    in future.

 3. CONNECT YOUR PREEXISTING GIT REPOSITORY TO A NEW GITHUB REPOSITORY

-    **STEP 1** : CREATE A NEW REPOSITORY ON YOUR GITHUB WEBSITE AND COPY THE URL
+    `STEP 1` : CREATE A NEW REPOSITORY ON YOUR GITHUB WEBSITE AND COPY THE URL

-    **STEP 2** :  CREATES a new REMOTE DESTINATION for the github repository
+    `STEP 2` :  CREATES a new REMOTE DESTINATION for the github repository

         $ git remote add origin <copied url>

-    LOGS out the REMOTE URL if any
+    `STEP 3` : LOGS out the REMOTE URL if any

         $ git remote -v

-    **STEP 3** : PUSHES the last commited code to github
+    `STEP 4` : PUSHES the last commited code to github

         $ git push -u origin branchname

-    p.s. the -u is like a setting the origin remote and master branch as a default so that we can use just
+    *(p.s. the -u is like a setting the origin remote and master branch as a default so that we can use just this in future)*

         $ git push

-    in future

 <br/>

 ## THE origin/master THEORY:

-*origin/master IS CALLED AS A REMOTE TRACKING BRANCH, IT IS A REMOTE BRANCH THAT REPRESENTS OUR LOCAL BRANCH*
+*origin/master is called as a REMOTE TRACKING BRANCH, It is a Remote Branch that represents our local Branch

 LOGS the remote tracking branch

     $ git branch -r

 to check out the remote branch code: DETACHES HEAD onto the remote tracking HEAD, in a case where the local branch is    ahead of the remote branch and not up to date, push to make it up to date

     $ git checkout origin/master

-NOW IF YOU CLONE A REPOSITORY WITH MULTIPLE BRANCHES AND RUN
+now if you CLONE a repository with multiple branches and run

     $ git branch

-THEN TECHNICALLY ALL THE BRANCHES SHOULD HAVE BEEN LOGGED, BUT THIS IS  NOT THE CASE ONLY MASTER BRANCH IS LOGGED, THIS IS BECAUSE BY DEFAULT ONLY LOCAL MASTER BRANCH IS CONNECTED TO THE REMOTE BRANCH BUT OTHERS NEED TO BE CONNECTED IN ORDER TO WORK WITH THEM AND THE SIMPLEST WAY TO DO SO IS:
+then technically all the branches should have been logged, but this is not the case only master branch is logged, this is because by default only local master branch is connected to the remote branch but others need to be connected in order to work with them and the simplest way to do so is:

 to check all the branches available